grafana/tutorials/content/tutorials/grafana-fundamentals.md

 docker-compose up -d
 ```

-The first time you run `docker-compose up -d`, Docker downloads all the necessary resources for this tutorial.
+The first time you run `docker-compose up -d`, Docker downloads all the necessary resources for the tutorial.
 This might take a few minutes, depending on your internet connection.

 - Ensure all services are up-and-running: